rodit/SnapMod/README.md

 For a full list of features and their status, please visit the wiki [here](https://github.com/rodit/SnapMod/wiki/Features).

 ## Feature Suggestions
 If you would like to suggest a new feature, please do so in **Discussions**.
-Please do not create an Issue for feature suggetsions (they will be moved to Discussions).
+Please do not create an Issue for feature suggestions (they will be moved to Discussions).

 ## Issues
 If you have an issue please post a log from LSPosed (I have no interest in supporting other Xposed implementations, although SnapMod should work fine with them) and a description of the issue.
 It is **extremely** unhelpful to just say "something doesn't work" or "I can't download stories."